bquentin/J2EE-Platform-with-SNS-Registration/README.md

-# Spring MVC / Hibernate / Hibernate application demo
+# Spring MVC / Hibernate / Oauth application demo

 This is a demo web application that uses Spring MVC and Hibernate for Jade.
 App is running at : http://platform-staging.herokuapp.com